 Hello Whovians and fellow hobbyists.

 I have started this project specifically for fans of Doctor Who with access to 3D printers.
-With the official 5" scale line of toys largely abandoned, and so many classic monsters still without action figures, I have set out with the lofty goal of plugging those annoying gaps in our collections with *FREE* articulated 5" scale models that you can print at home, paint and assemble, and then proudly display on your shelf alongside the rest of your figures!
+With the official 5" scale line of toys largely abandoned, and so many classic monsters left unrepresented, I have set out with the lofty goal of plugging those annoying gaps in our collections with *FREE* articulated 5" scale models that you can print at home, paint and assemble, and then proudly display on your shelf alongside the rest of your figures!

-2) I will stop sharing templates entirely, including all future releases, if I catch anyone attempting to sell these figures or designs on eBay, Etsy, at conventions, or place the designs for sale on 3D print-to-order sites like Shapeways, etc. (and I *am* watching.
+2) I will stop sharing templates entirely, including all future releases, if I catch anyone attempting to profit by selling these figures or designs on eBay, Etsy, at conventions, or reposting the designs for sale on 3D print-to-order sites like Shapeways, etc. (and I *am* watching.
 Do not take this warning lightly.)
 This is strictly a not-for-profit fan project.
 As long as we all agree to play nice, I plan on releasing new figures on a regular basis for at least the next five to seven years!

 All templates are 100% *FREE* to download, and can be access from the Templates page on this website or my TinkerCAD development page.
 We also have a Guest Templates page for designs created by other artists.
 Please note that new templates often require several rounds of prototyping and test printing until I am satisfied that optimal quality has been reached, so always consult the Templates page first to see which designs I consider "finished" and which still "require tinkering" before printing yourself.